rshindooo/AutoQuizlet/README.md

 # AutoQuizlet

 Make infinite Quizlet accounts automatically,  I miss Slader too.
-With this utility, you can make them pay UNLIMITED QUESTIONS at a time
+With this utility, you can make them pay UNLIMITED QUESTIONS at a time (like srsly fuck quizlet)

 HOLY FUCK ITS ***IMPROVED*** V3.0.1: